jpugliesi/PA6/README.md

-PA6
+PA6 - Simponopoly
 ===

-GUI implementation of PA5
+A GUI implementation of PA5...

+Simponopoly is my rendition of a popular board game.

+My first project working with the Qt framework!